Particular/docs.particular.net/nservicebus/messaging/discard-old-messages.md

 If there is no value in a message being received by the target process after a given time period it may be desirable to indicate that it can be discarded by specifying TimeToBeReceived.

-A time interval for a message can be specified:
+A TTBR interval for a message can be specified:

 ## Using an Attribute